apache/shardingsphere/docs/blog/content/videos/build.en.md

 +++
-title = "How to develop ShardingSphere with Apache" weight = 2 chapter = true
+title = "How to develop ShardingSphere community with Apache way" weight = 2 chapter = true
 +++